 Andrew has been carrying out wildlife and habitat surveys for planning, research and conservation projects since 2008.
 He is a licensed bat worker registered with NIEA and BCT.
 He has broad experience working with protected species and habitat issues in a range of development scenarios with a particular interest in survey techniques and development mitigation.
 Andrew previously worked within the planning department of Northern Ireland Environment Agency (NIEA) Development Management Team where he was employed as a development advisor specialising in bats.
 Previous to this he regularly represented NIEA in regional and Crown Court regarding water quality issues.

 He is a Lantra trained and NPTC certified CS38 (Tree Climbing and Aerial Rescue) tree climber.
 Andrew holds a valid CSR card and is trained in health and safety and first aid.

 Assistant Ecologist, Megan achieved a 2:1 BSc (Hons) in 2018.
 Following this, she completed her MSc in Ecological Management and Conservation Biology from Queens University, Belfast in 2019.

 Megan has been conducting a range of ecological surveys and assessments since early 2019.
-Since joining Kane Ecology in December 2019, she has been involved with conducting a range of surveys required for planning applications, including Preliminary Ecological Appraisals (PEAs), badger surveys, otter surveys, red squirrels surveys, pine marten surveys, invasive species, Bat Roost Potential (BRP) surveys, and Bat Roost Emergence/Re-Entry surveys.
+Since joining Kane Ecology in December 2019, she has been responsible for conducting a range of surveys required for planning applications, including Preliminary Ecological Appraisals (PEAs), badger surveys, otter surveys, red squirrels surveys, pine marten surveys, invasive species surveys, Bat Roost Potential (BRP) surveys, and Bat Roost Emergence/Re-Entry surveys.
 Megan has experience of conducting surveys of a wide range of habitats and a number of protected species for a variety of project types and locations throughout Northern Ireland.